Am0rphous/Awesome/SysAdmin.md

 - [BubbleWrap](https://github.com/containers/bubblewrap) - Unprivileged sandboxing tool
 - [FireJail](https://github.com/netblue30/firejail) - SUID sandbox program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces, seccomp-bpf and Linux capabilities.
 [FireJail Homepage](https://firejail.wordpress.com/)

-## Shell
+## Terminal / Shell
 - [Awesome Shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [Hyper](https://github.com/vercel/hyper) -  A terminal built on web technologies. [www.hyper.is](https://hyper.is/)
 - [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)  A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration. [ohmyz.sh](https://ohmyz.sh/)
-- [Guake](https://github.com/Guake/guake) -  Drop-down terminal for GNOME
+- [Guake](https://github.com/Guake/guake) -  Drop-down terminal for GNOME.
+- [Windows Terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place.
+  - [cascadia-code](https://github.com/microsoft/cascadia-code) - un, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
   ### Bash
   - [Awesome Bash](https://github.com/awesome-lists/awesome-bash) -  A curated list of delightful Bash scripts and resources.
   - [Debugging Bash Scripts](https://linuxconfig.org/how-to-debug-bash-scripts) - Usage of traditional techniques, xtrace, trap and other options.
   - [Oh My Bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. [ohmybash.github.io](https://ohmybash.github.io/)

 ### Scripting
 - [Ubuntu post-installation script](https://github.com/nicolargo/ubuntupostinstall)